The Cavalier King Charles Spaniel is a relatively young and new spaniel breed when compared to others.

 King Charles Spaniel Varieties

-There are four varieties of the King Charles spaniel which are divided into separate colors, all of which have descended from the same source.
+There are four varieties of the King Charles spaniel which are divided into separate colours, all of which have descended from the same source.

 This breed is named after Charles II who, with his brother James II, made the breed popular, but it is known that the breed existed for a good time before then and it is thought to have originated in Asia.